sts10/radiation/README.md

 Then you should be able to enter simply the word `radiation` from any directory and Radiation will run.
 When you quit Radiation you'll be returned to the directory you launched Radiation from.

+### Git Stuff

+If you're really buying into Radiation's ability to re-create your blog from your posts directory whenever you want, and you have your `public_html` directory git initialized, you might want to consider gitignoring `blog.html`.

 ### Need Help?

 Radiation is super new and untested, so don't feel bad if it's fucking up.
 It's almost certainly not your fault!
 Hit me up [http://www.twitter.com/sts10](on Twitter) with any questions or ideas.